yangmeyer/CPAccelerationTimer/README.md

 License
 -------
-The CPBezierPacemaker component is released under the MIT License.
+The CPAccelerationTimer component is released under the MIT License.

 The MIT License (MIT)
 Copyright (c) 2012 compeople AG